cyrus303/OpenCV/README.md

 # OpenCV

-Recognizing imagesg with OpenCV and Python
+Recognizing image's with OpenCV and Python